-- It’s so much more pleasant and relaxing to spend a substantial amount of time in clean surrounding!
+- It’s so much more pleasant and relaxing to spend a substantial amount of time in clean surroundings!

 - I’m obsessed with keeping my windows spotless, furniture and carpets dust and fur-free, which isn’t always easy.
 The apartment is filled with antiques, and my Cavalier King Charles Spaniel Isia shows her great appreciation for French furniture by leaving fur absolutely everywhere. 🙂 Thankfully, a good vacuum cleaner solves the problem in a blink of an eye.

-- If you don’t have an air purifier, open all your windows for at least a couple of hours a day to kill germs trapped in your home.
+- If you don’t have an air purifier, open your windows for at least a couple of hours a day to kill the germs trapped in your home.

 - What I advocate you do during self-isolation to keep a clear mind is you Spring-clean your wardrobe.
 Take everything from your closets and drawers, clean the surface, see if there is anything you’ve been hoarding for years with no intention to wear it and toss it aside.

 I wrote an article on ” How to store vintage clothing like a pro” which might come in very handy right now.